Lysine

 Lysine (symbol Lys or K) is an α-amino acid that is a precursor to many proteins.
-It contains an α-amino group (which is in the protonated \sNH3+ form under biological conditions), an α-carboxylic acid group (which is in the deprotonated −COO− form under biological conditions), and a side chain lysyl ((CH2)4NH2), classifying it as a basic, charged (at physiological pH), aliphatic amino acid.
+Lysine contains an α-amino group (which is in the protonated \sNH3+ form when the lysine is dissolved in water at physiological pH), an α-carboxylic acid group (which is in the deprotonated \sCOO- form when the lysine is dissolved in water at physiological pH), and a side chain (CH2)4NH2 (which is partially protonated when the lysine is dissolved in water at physiological pH), and so it is classified as a basic, charged (in water at physiological pH), aliphatic amino acid.
 It is encoded by the codons AAA and AAG.
 Like almost all other amino acids, the α-carbon is chiral and lysine may refer to either enantiomer or a racemic mixture of both.
 For the purpose of this article, lysine will refer to the biologically active enantiomer L-lysine, where the α-carbon is in the S configuration.

 The human body cannot synthesize lysine.
 It is essential in humans and must therefore be obtained from the diet.
 In organisms that synthesise lysine, two main biosynthetic pathways exist, the diaminopimelate and α-aminoadipate pathways, which employ distinct enzymes and substrates and are found in diverse organisms.
 Lysine catabolism occurs through one of several pathways, the most common of which is the saccharopine pathway.